Like It Like That (album): Critical reception

 The title track "Like It Like That" was named one of the best singles of the year by both Rave Magazine and The Music Network.
-"Art of Love" was one of the twenty songs shortlisted for the 2010 APRA Song of the Year and "All to Myself" was shortlisted in 2011.
-Sebastian received two peer judged ARIA Music Award nominations in 2010.
-The album was nominated for Best Pop Release, and he was nominated as Best Male Artist.
-Sebastian also received nominations for Most Popular Australian Artist, Most Popular Australian Album, and Most popular Australian Single for "Like It Like That" and "Art of Love.

 The album received many positive reviews.
 Paul Cashmere from Undercover Music wrote, "By covering the classics on The Memphis Album Guy Sebastian discovered Guy Sebastian.
 He has drawn from that epitome and created what should be considered the debut album from the next phase of his career. [...]
 If The Memphis Album was Guy's initiation into becoming a Soul Man then Like It Like That is the graduation.
 Ara Jansen said in The West Australian, "While there are plenty of pop elements to the album, Sebastian has finally and unabashedly unleashed his soul side.
 He's also done it with a big grin on his face as songs such as the wonderful "Magic" and the title track fizz like a soft drink on a hot day."
 A reviewer for TV Central wrote, "There's no doubt in anyone's mind that Sebastian's previous 'Memphis' record has inspired him like no other.
 From the first beat of his new album, it screams soul.
 It's bold, brash, but it works – it really works.
 It's probably one of the most cohesive albums from Sebastian to date.
 Listening from start to finish, you truly feel like you’ve experienced a musical journey. [...]
 The album, while not without its flaws, is definitely one of the most artistically complex records we've heard from an 'Australian Idol' artist to date.
 It's rich, multi-layered and engaging."